 The Yorgason laboratory is interested in understanding the neural correlates of reward and reinforcement learning.
-Using functional microscopy, electrophysiology, electrochemistry and behavioral approaches, we examine the neurobiology of reinforcement learning and drug-induced changes in neural activity in reward related brain regions> Much of the lab work has focused on studying the mesolimbic and nigrastriatal dopamine system.
+Using functional microscopy, electrophysiology, electrochemistry and behavioral approaches, we examine the neurobiology of reinforcement learning and drug-induced changes in neural activity in reward related brain regions.
+Much of the lab work has focused on studying the mesolimbic and nigrostriatal dopamine system.
 Midbrain dopamine neurons project throughout the striatum, and their signaling is complex and dependent on inputs from other regions.
 In addition, release from terminals can occur completely independent of dopamine cell firing.
 Our laboratory is interested in studying the circuitry mechanisms that drive release during reward learning.

 Jordan Yorgason, PhD

 The laboratory has a large focus on developing new tools for studying neural and behavioral correlates of motivation and reward seeking.
 Dr. Yorgason developed Demon Voltammetry Software (https://pubmed.ncbi.nlm.nih.gov/21392532/) and designed low noise voltammetry amplifiers in collaboration with Drs.
 Shihua Wood (BYU Department of Electrical Engineering) and Dr. Scott Steffensen (BYU Psychology).
 Alongside Ryan West (MS student in Software Engineering), we have developed new virtual reality software for rodents.
 This software is currently being validated in collaboration with the laboratory of Dr. Cody Siciliano (Vanderbilt).
 With James Brundage (MS student in Neuroscience) and Dr. David Hedges (Billings Clinic), the lab is developing new tools in analysis for electrophysiology and electrochemistry.

 Current laboratory interests can be broken down into three general areas: